Congregations as Employers During the COVID-19 Pandemic

 Personnel Policies and Employment Agreements

-- In all things, you must do at least as well for your employees as your personnel policies dictate - but you are always free to do better.
+- You must do at least as well for your employees as your personnel policies dictate - but you are always free to do better.
 For instance, you might suspend the regular policy limits on sick time.

 - This is the UUA's Sample Personnel Manual for congregations.
 Review your current policies for sick time, working from home, medical leave, etc. Again, this is the minimum you need to provide to your staff.